BaileyDalton007/USNEWS_College_Webscraping/README.md

 `acceptance_rate`: Percentage of applicants who are accepted to the university

+`sat_1400-1600`: Percentage of accepted students with an SAT score between 1400-1600

+`sat_1200-1399`: Percentage of accepted students with an SAT score between 1200-1399

+`sat_1000-1199`: Percentage of accepted students with an SAT score between 1000-1199

+`sat_800-999`: Percentage of accepted students with an SAT score between 800-999

+`sat_600-799`: Percentage of accepted students with an SAT score between 600-799

+`sat_400-599`: Percentage of accepted students with an SAT score between 400-599

 `total_enroll`: Total amount of students enrolled

 `undergrad_enroll`: Total amount of undergraduate students enrolled